evidanary/grepg-python/README.md

 ## Creating Data
 (Requires setting up of auth credentials)

-Add an item -
+Create an item -

 ```
-$ grepg add item
+$ grepg create item
 ...opens a file in your editor
 Successfully created item
 ```

-Or add a topic -
+Or create a topic -

 ```
-$ grepg add topic Ruby
+$ grepg create topic Ruby
 Successfully created topic Ruby
 ```